Chalarangelo/30-seconds-of-code/snippets/shape-separator.md

 Uses an SVG shape to separate two different blocks to create more a interesting visual appearance compared to standard horizontal separation.

+- `position: relative` on the element establishes a Cartesian positioning context for pseudo elements.
+- `:after` defines a pseudo element.
+- `background-image: url(...)` adds the SVG shape (a 24x12 triangle) as the background image of the pseudo element, which repeats by default.
+It must be the same color as the block that is being separated.
+For other shapes, we can use [the URL-encoder for SVG](http://yoksel.github.io/url-encoder/).
+- `position: absolute` takes the pseudo element out of the flow of the document and positions it in relation to the parent.
+- `width: 100%` ensures the element stretches the entire width of its parent.
+- `height: 12px` is the same height as the shape.
+- `bottom: 0` positions the pseudo element at the bottom of the parent.

 ```html
 <div class="shape-separator"></div>
 ```